zchbrsn/Portfolio/index.md

 This site has a listing of projects that I've completed as well as other achievements.

+I am also pursuing a BS Computer Science degree with a minor in Cyber Security through University of Maryland University College.

 I intend to continue my search for professional growth and educational opportunities whenever I can.

 I enjoy working with computers and programming and look forward to discovering new information.